 clear that it was considering a shameful deception of British soldiers in German

-Around 11.00 hrs the enemy was ready to break out of the gap
+Around 11.00 hrs the enemy was ready to break out from the gap

-broke trough and after a pre bombardment lasting about half an hour attacked
+broke trough after a pre-bombardment lasting about half an hour and attacked

 with at least 2 Btl. of Infantry and about 40 tanks on both sides along the